 Reliability & safety

 In the same way that Lexus sits above Toyota, Genesis is the luxury offshoot of Hyundai, designed to target new customers.
 This should reassure buyers unfamiliar with the Genesis brand that the car they’re buying is reliable, well-built and safe.

 Hyundai came a middling 16th out of 29 manufacturers in our 2021 Driver Power owners satisfaction survey, which was a slight drop from 13th-place in 2020.
 It's a manufacturer with a good reputation for reliability but 21% of owners reported a fault within the first 12 months, which is surprising.

-The G70 hasn't been subjected to Euro NCAP crash testing yet but the larger Genesis G80 and Genesis GV80 recently scored the full five stars.
+The G70 was awarded five stars in Euro NCAP crash testing in late 2021, joining the larger Genesis G80 and Genesis GV80 which also achieved top marks.
 Hopefully their shared safety kit will also net the G70 a strong result.
 Standard technology includes blind-spot collision avoidance, adaptive cruise control and sensors which can detect vehicles, pedestrians and bicycles.